11_27_2025

 The 'last mile”: the critical stretch where quality can change

-1. Biological hazards: Old pipes, unmaintained storage tanks or stagnation phenomena (standing water) can encourage the formation of biofilm and the proliferation of microorganisms.
-The best known of these is Legionella, a bacterium that proliferates in stagnant water conditions.
-The environments most at risk are seasonal facilities such as hotels or holiday homes, where long periods of closure (several months) create ideal conditions for its growth.
-In the domestic environment, the risk is generally lower, but can occur in the presence of unused pipes or “dead branches” of the water system still connected to the network.
-Transmission occurs mainly through inhalation of contaminated aerosols.
+1. Biological hazards: Old pipes, unmaintained storage tanks, or stagnant water conditions can promote biofilm formation and the proliferation of microorganisms.
+Among these, the best known is Legionella, a bacterium that thrives in stagnant water conditions.
+The environments at highest risk are seasonal accommodation facilities such as hotels or holiday homes, where long periods of closure (several months) create ideal conditions for its growth.
+In domestic settings, the risk is generally lower but can occur in the presence of unused pipes or “dead legs” in the water system that are still connected to the mains.
+Transmission primarily occurs through the inhalation of contaminated aerosols.

-2. Chemical hazards: unsuitable or obsolete materials can release harmful substances.
+2. Chemical hazards: Unsuitable or obsolete materials can release harmful substances.
 The most common case is old lead pipes, but corrosion can also release metals.
-Furthermore, poor management of any internal treatments (e.g. softeners) can alter the chemical composition of the water.
+Furthermore, poor management of any internal treatments (e.g. water softeners) can alter the chemical composition of the water.

-3. Physical dangers: the detachment of sediment, rust or limescale from the inside walls of pipes can cause turbidity, altering the colour and taste of water and potentially carrying microorganisms.
+3. Physical dangers: The detachment of sediment, rust, or limescale from the inner walls of pipes can cause turbidity, altering the colour and taste of the water and potentially carrying microorganisms.

 A new era of responsibility: Legislative Decree 18/2023 and the figure of the GIDI

-The new Legislative Decree 18/2023 transposed the most recent European directives, introducing an approach based on risk assessment and management (in line with the Water Security Plans - PSA) and defining a new key figure: the GIDI (Internal Water Distribution Manager).
+The new Legislative Decree 18/2023 has transposed the most recent European directives, introducing an approach based on risk assessment and management (in line with Water Safety Plans – WSP) and defining a key new role: the GIDI (Internal Water Distribution Operator).

 When is the GIDI necessary?